 The county auditor sets tax rates for each levy voted on to provide tax revenues for the school district.
 Ohio law provides for "reduction factors" of all voted property tax levies to adjust the millage rates lower for the levy to not increase from inflation of property values for the taxes received by a district to that of the actual amount of the levy at the time of the election.
 The reduction factors are applied separately to Residential/Agriculture (Class I) and Commercial/Industrial (Class II), resulting in different effective millage rates.
-The district-voted rate for all levies is 69.54 mills while the Class I effective millage rate is 39.69 mills and the Class II effective millage rate is 46.85 mills.
+The district-voted rate for all levies is 69.61 mills while the Class I effective millage rate is 23.29638 mills and the Class II effective millage rate is 31.06 mills.
 The Ohio law has a provision that the reduction factors cannot lower the total millage rate for each class less than 20 mills, which includes both the voted and the non-voted millage rates; this is called the "20-Mill Floor".
-Currently, our district is not on the floor for either Class I or Class II.
+Currently, our district is very close to the floor for Class I. Any emergency or substitute emergency levy that is voted on is not included in the 20-mill floor calculation, the district has three emergency levies with a combined total of 11.72 mills that was voted on for an annual amount of \$15,394,569 of taxes annually.